lmos-ai/lmos-talk/slides.md

 - **Scalability:** Ability to handle a deployment across multiple NatCos.
 - **Efficiency:** Ensuring operational efficiency.
 - **Performance Evaluation:** Assessment of the platform’s performance and accuracy in live settings.
-- **Competitiveness:** Comparison with leading industry products and solutions, such as Rasa CALM or Sprinklr.

 ---